EmilHvitfeldt/percentify/README.md

 #> # … with 53,930 more rows
 ```

-We can then use this grouped data.frame with `summarise` to canculate
+We can then use this grouped data.frame with `summarise` to calculate
 statistics within each range.

 ``` r